 - Projects involving multidrug resistant organisms and Recombinant DNA (rDNA) technologies must be conducted in a Regulated Research Institution and approved by their Biosafety committee.

-- Projects involving Recombinant DNA (rDNA) technologies: Genome editing studies, that include alteration of germline cells, are BSL-2 (Biosafety level 2) and must be both conducted at a regulated research institution and approved by the institution’s Biosafety Committee.
+- Projects involving Recombinant DNA (rDNA) technologies: Genome editing studies, that include alteration of germline cells, must be completed in a BSL-2 (Biosafety level 2) laboratory, and approved by the Institutional Biosafety Committee.